dfhoughton/ranagrams/README.md

 ## Usage

-The text provided by `--help`.
+The text provided by `--help-long`.
 ```
 USAGE:
     rana [FLAGS] [OPTIONS] <word>

 FLAGS:
     -h, --help         Prints help information
+        --help-long    Prints *detailed* help information
     -C, --no-cache     Do not cache partial results (this saves memory and costs speed)
     -r, --random       (Partially) shuffle order of discovery
     -w, --words-in     Returns the set of words composable from the letters in the input phrase
     -V, --version      Prints version information

 OPTIONS:
-    -d, --dictionary <file>          A line-delimited list of words usable in anagrams [default: /Users/houghton/.anagram-dictionary.txt]
+    -d, --dictionary <file>          A line-delimited list of words usable in anagrams [default: ~/.anagram-dictionary.txt]
     -x, --exclude <word>...
 Exclude this word from anagrams
     -i, --include <word>...
 Include this word in the anagrams
     -l, --limit <n>                  Only find this many anagrams